fsmaiorano/ticket-handler/README.md

 - [x] Get tickets by user
 - [x] Get tickets by status - need rewrite
 - [x] Get tickets by priority - need rewrite
+- [ ] Get tickets by date - Ordery by creation date

 - [x] Get Answers of an ticket